 The Prophet replied, "Ibn Masud had spoken the truth.
 Your husband and your children had more right to it than anybody else."

-A weak, i.e., da’if hadith is one where there is a break in the chain of transmitters and/or the integrity of the narrator(s) is suspect, or not enough people remember hearing about it.
+A weak, i.e., da’if, hadith is one where there is a break in the chain of transmission and/or the integrity of the narrator(s) is suspect, or simply not enough people remember hearing about it.
 A weak hadith can still be considered a legal precedent depending on the circumstances and the school of Islamic law.

 It is not always clear, to the layperson, what precedents can be found in many convoluted hadiths.
 An example: